on2itsecurity/noc-k8slabels-v1/README.md

 [PAN-FW]
 Token=                     - Contains the API key of the palo alto firewall in order to update dynamic registrations URL=                       - url of firewall(s), separated by a comma (without the /api endpoint) e.g. `https://mypaloaltofw1.on2it.net`
 RegisterExpire=            - Amount of seconds the label registration should persist.
-Should be higher than `FullReSync`.This is a PanOS >=9 feature.
+Should be higher than `FullReSync`

 [SYNC]
 Namespace=                 - Kubernetes Namespaces to watch, seperated by a `,`.
 Leave empty for all namespaces LabelKeys=                 - Labels to sync, specerated by a `,` Leave empty for all labels. e.g.: `k8s-app,app` FullResync=                - Full sync of current state in seconds.
-0 is only startup.
+0 is only startup
-ClearAllRegisteredOnStart= - Boolean.
-Send a clear all for dynamic registrations on startup.
-Please use RegisterExpire on PanOS 9 or higher.
 ```
 ## Deployment
 See deployment directory